Gundrak/Civitas/README.md

 ```
 civitasd
 ```
-Wait for the blockchain to sync (check with "civitas-cli getinfo").
+Wait for the blockchain to sync (check with "watch civitas-cli getinfo").

 Open the Debug Console in your cold wallet.
 ```